chimera-linux/cports/Packaging.md

 be stripped off ELF files within the package.

-Automatic subpackages are automatically installed under certain circumstances, except for debug packages.
+Automatic subpackages are automatically installed under certain circumstances, except for debug and static packages.
 For automatic installation to happen, the package they were split off needs to be installed, plus the following:

 * `base-doc` for `-doc` subpackages
 * `base-man` for `-man` subpackages